tasilvar/mauricztv/wp-content/plugins/countdown-builder/readme.txt

 You need to select the .zip file, there is no need to extract the zip file, just upload it.

 == Changelog ==
+= 2.5.9 =
+* Stop Countdown when the tab is inactive
+* Exclude countdown posts from posts search

 = 2.5.8 =
 * Added Countdown Expiration WooCommerce Condition "The cart will not empty the countdown"